Financial Samurai

 My online activities keep me busy for 15-20 hours a week.
 Then I spend another 25-30 hours a week are spent with my wife and kids as an old parent wanting to make up for lost time.
 Teaching my kiddos new things is now my greatest joy.
 It’s also a lot of fun for me to relearn all the things I had forgotten in school.

-I’m currently 45 years old and have accomplished much of what I’ve wanted to accomplish.
-But if I were to retire all over again, one of things I would have done differently was try to work for at least three more years.
+However, if I were to retire all over again, one of things I would have done differently was try to work for at least five more years.
 In retrospect, retiring at age 34 was too early.

 It would have been nice to have taken advantage of paid parental leave twice.
 Relocating to a new office in Asia or Europe would have provided a great thrill.
 Padding my 401(k) and taxable investment portfolio with three more years of profit sharing and contributions would have provided even more financial security.